 The General Fund budget to actual statement is presented in the basic financial statements.
 The schedule shows the original adopted budget, the final budget, actual results, and the positive or negative variance between the final budget and actual results.
 After the original budget is approved, it may be amended for various reasons such as unanticipated revenues, unforeseen expenditures, or new grant awards.

-- The actual net change in the fund balance of the General Fund compared to the final budget was a positive variance of \$1,205,341. - General Fund revenues were \$489,977 more than the final budgeted amount. - Actual expenditures in the General Fund were \$715,364 less than the final budget.
-Significant variances are due to projects that were budgeted not occurring in the current year.
+- General Fund revenues were \$62,712 less than the final budgeted amount. - Actual expenditures in the General Fund were \$158,321 less than the final budget.

 Economic Factors and Next Year's Budget and Rates